Medication Search: Apo-Timop

 Do not give this medication to anyone else, even if they have the same symptoms as you do.
 It can be harmful for people to use this medication if their doctor has not prescribed it.

 What form(s) does this medication come in?

-Each mL of clear, colourless to light yellow, sterile, isotonic, buffered aqueous ophthalmic solution contains timolol maleate equivalent to timolol 5 mg (0.5%).
+Each mL of clear, colourless-to–light-yellow, sterile, isotonic, buffered aqueous ophthalmic solution contains timolol maleate equivalent to 5 mg of timolol (0.5%).
 Nonmedicinal ingredients: benzalkonium chloride (as preservative), dibasic sodium phosphate, monobasic sodium phosphate, sodium hydroxide (to adjust pH), and water for injection.

 How should I use this medication?